Othmane-data/Spotify_Dashboard_by_SQL/README.md

 order by 2 desc
 ```

-__Write a query to find tracks where the liveness score is above the average.__
+__12. Write a query to find tracks where the liveness score is above the average.__

 ```sql
 select